UBICenter/child-allowance/jb/research.md

 Despite many cash transfers aiming to improve access to healthcare, there is little evidence that they increase household expenditure on health-related services.
 The Malawi SCTP reports significantly higher utilization of healthcare services (and particularly curative services) on receipt of the transfer.
 However, the World Bank meta-analysis finds no significant divergence in mean expenditure on health services and both the Tanzania TASAF and Zimbabwe HSCT actually report decreased expenditure.
-That said, there is some evidence from the Burkino Faso NCTTP that conditioning transfers on quarterly visits to the local health clinic for child growth monitoring for children under 6 (as well as 90% attendance for children 7-15) leads to greater healthcare service usage.
+That said, there is some evidence from the Burkina Faso NCTTP that conditioning transfers on quarterly visits to the local health clinic for child growth monitoring for children under 6 (as well as 90% attendance for children 7-15) leads to greater healthcare service usage.
 It found no effect for the unconditional transfer treatment arm but the conditional transfer increased the number of routine preventative health clinic visits by 0.43\*\* [1.03]

 There is similarly weak evidence of improvement across a range medium-term health outcomes.